 This makes the 'Cat In The Hat' look like he's climbing a wall or column.
 It almost gives it a 3-D effect.
 This quilt design would look great in floral as well as it could create the effect of a creeper climbing a frame!

-When choosing your fabric try to keep the values (dark and light)quite different for the 2 fabrics used in the center.
+When choosing your fabric try to keep the values (dark and light)quite different for the 2 fabrics used in the centre.
 I tried several different fabric values and the design became lost when they were too close in value.

 The sashing is made from 24 pieces each cut 2 1/2" x 6 1/2".